 Rose Petal Ice Cream Tips

-I do suggest you use the palest sugar you can find that isn’t table sugar, which no one on earth should ingest.
-Wholesome Sweeteners sells an evaporated cane sugar that’s pretty pale and I use it for this recipe so it doesn’t mess too much with the pink color of the ice cream.
+Additionally, I suggest you use the palest sugar you can find that isn’t table sugar, which no one on earth should ingest.
+Wholesome Sweeteners sells an evaporated cane sugar that’s pretty pale and I use it for this recipe so it doesn’t change the pink color of the ice cream.
 I usually use maple syrup or a dark, raw sugar for my ice creams – even raw honey is yummy – but they all color the ice cream.

 Don’t forget to email me for that free sample from The Do It Yourself Homestead!
 I’m confident you’ll enjoy the book, but don’t just take my word for it.
 Here’s what author and homesteader Jan Berry is saying about the book…